Astewart1510/rust-csv-cli/README.md

 5. Create New CSV File
 q.
 Quit

-Please enter your selection using the corresponding menu number or 'q' to quit:
+Please enter your selection using the corresponding menu number only:
 ```